 2023-24, the company has granted 10,000 and 20,000 options through grant IV and V respectively under

-this scheme at an exercise price of INR 10 per option, to the employees of the company.Under the terms
+this scheme at an exercise price of INR 10 per option, to the employees of the company.Under the terms of

-adjusted to consider the bonus issue impact.
+to consider the bonus issue impact.
+There were no RSU options granted during the financial year 2025-26.

 During the year 2022-23, the company has established Newgen Employee Stock Option Scheme - 2022